Duxter7/GA-English-Notes/IT English 0 (A1).md

 Hot - hotter - the hottest
 	It's the hottest day this Summer
 Durable - more durable - the most durable
+	This laptop is more durable than your MacBook